 Photo of the Year Project

 Over the years, I’ve taken to documenting more and more of my life with my smartphone.
-At this point in my life, I generate over 1,000 photos each year, sometimes within a single week.
+I now generate over 1,000 photos each year, sometimes within a single week.
 To counter this excess, I’ve tried to find one photo that best represents each year.
 Although there’s no defined rubric for my selection, it’s my hope that over time these photos will highlight the development of (1) my personal style, (2) the technology that facilitates this, and (3) a unique quality of each year.

 Selecting this image is an insult to Scotland’s wonderful and varied attractions.
 I have pictures of fabled sunny days on the Isle of Skye, pictures of reindeer standing right in front of my camera with a rainbow crowning the valley behind them, pictures of ancient monoliths surrounded by sheep on the most beautiful autumn morning I have ever experienced.
 But there’s just something about this red door brightening an overcast day at Glenfarclas that captures my imagination.
 Compositionally, the photo is just a few large blocks, but the geometry interests me, such as each building being composed of just three lines.
 Like the subject itself, the perspective is a little too shallow, but isn’t that the plight of every tourist?